mvolkmann/blog/src/python/python-compared-to-js.md

 pros:

-- ability to run in web browsers (clients) and from command-line (servers)
+- ability to run in web browsers (clients) and from command-line (servers) using Node.js
 - great support for asynchronous code
 - performance
 - compact syntax for functional programming (ex. `reduce` vs. functools)